17 Best Palaces in Rome

 The Palazzo della Cancelleria, located in Piazza della Cancelleria 1, was built in 1483 by Cardinal Raffaele Riario, nephew of Pope Sixtus IV.

 The Pope donated the palace to his cousin, Cardinal Giulio de Medici, who was the vice-chancellor of the Church, hence the name Palazzo della Cancelleria.
-Here you can enjoy an impressive architecture and an elegant central courtyard, where the atmosphere invites you to relax and spend a moment of tranquility in the heart of Rome.
-In addition, you can appreciate the collection of ancient Roman sculptures, such as the fountain of the Tritons.
+Here you can enjoy impressive architecture and an elegant central courtyard, where the atmosphere invites you to relax and spend a peaceful moment in the heart of Rome.
+You can also admire the collection of ancient Roman sculptures, such as the Triton Fountain.

-It is said that to build the palace, several sites in Rome were demolished, including the Theater of Pompeii, from which 44 granite columns were taken, and marble from the Colosseum was used.
-The Hall of the Hundred Days is a must-see, as it contains an impressive work of art: a fresco painted by Giorgio Vasari in just 100 days, by order of Cardinal Farnese.
-It is also interesting to note that in the 1980s the remains of a 4th century basilica were discovered in the palace courtyard.
+It is said that several sites in Rome were demolished to build the palace, including the Theatre of Pompey, from which 44 granite columns were taken, and marble from the Colosseum was used.
+The Hall of the Hundred Days is a must-see, as it contains an impressive work of art: a fresco painted by Giorgio Vasari in just 100 days, commissioned by Cardinal Farnese.
+It is also interesting to note that in the 1980s, the remains of a 4th-century basilica were discovered in the palace courtyard.

 Villa Albani-Torlonia| ©Luca Di Ciaccio